NateyB/didactic-waffle/notes.md

     * Programs in RAM: Only large storage area CPU can access
 	* CPU accesses memory through load/store (memory <-> register)
   * Typical instruction execution
-    * Fetch instruction from memory --> instruction register
+    * Fetch instruction from memory → instruction register
 	* Decode instruction; may have to get stuff from memory
 	* Execute instruction: Result may have to be stored in memory
   * Memory is very important
-    * Memory unit only sees addresses: Does not know the origin of their genesis
+    * Memory unit only sees addresses: Does not know their origin or genesis
 	* Programs/data may not reside in main memory
 	  * Main memory is too small to store all data & programs
 	  * Main memroy is volatile